Census Dots

 Native American/Other

-Of the 488 places in Louisiana, Marrero is the 13th most populous.
+Marrero is ranked the 12th most populous place in Louisiana, out of 489 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Marrero was ranked the 13th most populous place in the 2020 Census.

 Marrero's White Population